borealbirds/WildTrax-dataHarmonization/README.md

 | surveyDateTime     | Text | YYYY-MM-DD HH:MM:SS, Concatenation of  visitDate  survey_time; separated by space | YES |

 Common **surveyDateTime** field errors:
-* when time is missing, fill time with 00:00:01.
+* When there is no time listed, fill time with 00:00:01.